 - Second rehearsal– Speakers deliver their talks to a live, neutral audience and make refinements based on the feedback received.

 - Third rehearsal– This is the dress rehearsal.
-Speakers wear what they are planning to wear on their “big day,” are equipped with headset mics and are each given a 45 minute timeslot.
-This rehearsal is videotaped and a link is provided to each speaker for self-evaluation.
+Speakers wear what they are planning to wear on their “big day,” are equipped with headset mics and are each given a 30 minute timeslot.
+This rehearsal is recorded and a link is provided to each speaker for self-evaluation.

 The speakers’ videos will be available a few weeks after the event.
-Also, each of our speakers’ scripts will be re-purposed and published on Amazon as e-books.
+Also, each of our speakers’ scripts will be published on Amazon as a chapter in an e-book.
 We’ll let you know when the videos and e-books become available.

-The VGI speakers can be contacted in several ways:
+The GI Talks speakers can be contacted in several ways:

-- They will be available during the VGI event
+- They will be available during the GI Talks event.

-- Their email addresses and other co-ordinates will appear in the program guide you’ll receive at the event, in their video descriptions, e-books and podcasts
+- Their email addresses will appear in the paper program guide you’ll receive at the event, in their video descriptions and e-book.

 Yes.
-No food or beverages (other than a water bottle), phone calls, flash photography, audio or video recording are allowed inside the auditorium
+No food or beverages, phone calls, flash photography, audio or video recording are allowed inside the auditorium.

 Yes, but not while a talk is in progress.